Skip to content

 Network slowness is rarely caused by a single factor.
 The most common causes include:

-A professional diagnosis can pinpoint the exact bottleneck and resolve it without replacing the entire infrastructure.
+A professional diagnosis can identify the exact bottleneck — often a single switch or a defective cable segment — and resolve it without replacing the entire infrastructure.

 Sign 2: Intermittent Disconnections

-• Workstations lose their server connection for seconds or minutes at a time
+• Computers lose their connection to the server for seconds or minutes

-• WiFi drops out in certain areas of the office
+• The office WiFi drops in certain areas

 Why It Is Serious

-Intermittent disconnections are especially dangerous because they can cause data corruption.
-If an employee is saving a file to the server and the connection drops, that file can become unusable.
-Multiplied across dozens of employees over months of disconnections, the risk of data loss becomes very real.
+Intermittent disconnections are particularly dangerous because they can cause data corruption.
+If an employee is saving a file to the server and the connection drops at that exact moment, that file may be left partially written and unusable.
+Multiplied across dozens of employees and months of disconnections, the risk of data loss is real and significant.

-• Workstations getting infected with malware despite having protection
+• Devices getting infected with malware despite having protection

 • Unknown devices connected to the network